writethedocs/www/docs/conf/sponsorship/prospectus.rst

 Writing Day
 --------------------

-Sponsor the Writing Day on Sunday, where we get together to help improve documentation of lots of projects.
+Sponsor the Writing Day on Sunday, where we get together to help improve the documentation of many projects.

 -  Host a sponsored workshop or Writing Day session

 Party
 --------------

-Sponsoring the party will bring joy to all the attendees, and provide a great venue for folks to get to know each other.
-This sponsorship
+We all know that some of the most valuable networking takes place after hours.
-includes:
+Sponsorship of the official party includes:

 -  Mention of company on schedule for the party, and an in-person thanks